anas-rz/facial-recognition-deployment/README.md

 # Facial Recognition Deployment with PostgreSQL and `pgvector`

-This repository contains code for a FastAPI application that utilizes PostgreSQL as its database backend, with support for the pgvector extension for facial recognition.
-It includes extracting and saving facial embeddings to PostgreSQL as well as comparing new embeddings to find the closest facial embeddings.
+This repository contains code for deploying a FastAPI application that utilizes PostgreSQL as its database backend, with support for the pgvector extension for facial recognition.
+It includes functionality for extracting and saving facial embeddings to PostgreSQL, as well as comparing new embeddings to find the closest facial embeddings.

 ### Containerization and Persistent Storage

-The application is containerized using Docker, allowing for easy deployment and scalability.
-Docker volumes are used to provide persistent storage, ensuring that data is retained even if containers are restarted or recreated.
-Additionally, the containers are connected via a Docker network, enabling seamless communication between different components of the application.
+The application is containerized using Docker, enabling easy deployment and scalability.
+Docker volumes are utilized to provide persistent storage, ensuring that data is retained even if containers are restarted or recreated.
+Additionally, the containers are connected via a Docker network, facilitating seamless communication between different components of the deployed application.

 ## Description